A Colorado financial power of attorney, also known as a general power of attorney, allows your agent to make financial decisions for you.

 Contact Us for Help

 If you suspect the misuse of your power of attorney, you need to request an “accounting.”
 A lawsuit can also be filed against an agent for breach of fiduciary duty and other claims.
 If you prevail, the court can order return of the misused funds, attorney’s fees and other damages.
-Call 303-688-0944 for a consultation.
+Call 303-688-0944 for an assessment.